Submit your Fair Lawn and Bergen County area events and activities

 Tribute to Frank Sinatra with the Tony DeMeo Orchestra at the Mahwah Library

 February 5, 2017: The Tony DeMeo Orchestra featuring Tony DeMeo is a 17-piece jazz Big Band dedicated to recreating the music of Frank Sinatra playing the music from the Great American Song Book.
-The sound they achieve is the result of the extraordinary musicians in the band and the great arrangements, many of which were arranged for Frank Sinatra when he performed with the Count Basie Orchestra.
-The concert is FREE and no tickets are necessary.
+Free.
 Seats are on a “first come” basis.
 Mahwah Public Library, 100 Ridge Road, Mahwah.
 2-4pm.
 Visit their website for more information.

 Guided Walking Tours of the Meadowlands District

 February 5, 2017: The Bergen County Audubon Society offers year-round, free, guided nature walks on the 1st Sunday and 3rd Tuesday of each month.
 The family-friendly walks take place through the parks and natural areas of the Meadowlands District.
 Guides do bring spotting scopes, but you are also encouraged to bring your own binoculars to get an up-close look at the birds and wildlife.
 Dress according to the weather.
 This is a free activity.
 1 Dekorte Park Plaza, Lyndhurst, Bergen County.
 10am-noon.
 Visit their website at http://www.njsea.com/njmc/nature/pontoon-cruises.html for more information.